Friendly-Banana/desert-storm/README.md

 # Minecraft Mod
-anew Boss, Sandstorms and Stuff
+a new Boss, Sandstorms and Stuff
 ## Dependencies
 Fabric